 This example shows how to implement algorithms on the Zynq radio platform that are partitioned across the ARM and the FPGA fabric.
 QPSK transmit and receive functions are implemented in hardware and software and mapped to the radio platform as shown in the diagram below.

-Communications System Toolbox Support Package for Xilinx Zynq-Based Radio (this package)
+Communications Toolbox Support Package for Xilinx Zynq-Based Radio (this package)

-This example is based on existing transmit and receive QPSK targeting examples present in this support package.
-The transmit and receive FPGA implementations are combined into one HDL IP core and implemented on the Zynq programmable logic (PL).
-The data encoding and decoding, which in the other examples is undertaken on the host machine, is here run on the Zynq ARM processor through code generation.
+In this example, the transmit and receive FPGA implementations of a QPSK system are combined into one HDL IP core and implemented on the Zynq programmable logic (PL).
+The data encoding and decoding is run on the Zynq ARM processor through code generation.
 Some control parameters are added to the FPGA IP core to show how the design can be adjusted in real time using AXI4-Lite registers accessed from Simulink.

 The hardware generation model is used to develop the functionality that you wish to implement on the FPGA fabric.
-This is similar to the path taken in the Targeting HDL Optimized QPSK Receiver Using Analog Devices AD9361/AD9364 and Targeting HDL Optimized QPSK Transmitter Using Analog Devices AD9361/AD9364 examples, where an HDL-optimized QPSK transmitter and receiver are modelled and then implemented on the FPGA fabric of the Zynq radio platform.
+HDL-optimized QPSK transmitters and receivers are modelled and then implemented on the FPGA fabric of the Zynq radio platform.
 In this example, we transmit and receive on a single board, however, the example could be modified to work in frequency division duplex (FDD) by moving the transmit and receive center frequencies apart and using the same model on two separate boards.

 Hardware/software partitioning: In general, the programmable logic of the FPGA is used for high rate signal processing while the ARM is used for slower rate, control functionality.
 In this example, the QPSK transmit and receive physical layer front ends are implemented on the programmable logic, as these include high rate operations such as gain control, filtering and frequency compensation.
 The data encoding and decoding are much slower rate and are implemented on the ARM, which decodes the message and sends to the host for printing.